-Have you experienced the 10 signs of paranormal activity?
+Have you experienced any of the 10 signs of paranormal activity?

 1. Disappearance and re-emergence of objects in the house